mmackh/BaseComponents/README.md

 BaseComponents aims to provide easily reusable and understandable components to increase productivity with UIKit.
 Formerly written in Objective-C and used extensivly in production, the time has come to transition to Swift.

-Current Version: 0.2 Light Snowfall
+Current Version: 0.3 Sunny Sky

 **Important Note: API for Components is currently unstable.**